NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 <h3>What you'll need</h3>
 <ol>
 <li>R or R studio loaded on your computer </li>
-<li>rgdal, dplyr, raster, maptools, libraries installed on you computer.</li>
+<li>R packages rgdal, dplyr, raster, ggplot2and maptools installed on your computer.</li>
 </ol>

 <h2>Data to Download</h2>